|Nutritional Guidelines (per serving)|

 - 1/2 cup butter, chilled

-- Preheat oven to 350°F. In a 2-quart casserole dish or similar baking pan, toss the berries with 3/4 cups of the sugar.
-Taste and add more sugar if you like a sweeter filling (and depending on the sweetness of the berries).
+Preheat oven to 350 F. In a 2-quart casserole dish or similar baking pan, toss the berries with 3/4 cups of the sugar.
+Taste and add more sugar if you like a sweeter filling.
 Add tapioca and lemon juice and toss to combine.
 Set aside.

-- In a large bowl combine flour, remaining 1/4 cup sugar, salt, and baking soda.
+In a large bowl combine flour, remaining 1/4 cup sugar, salt, and baking soda.
 Cut butter into small pieces and add to flour.
-Using your fingers, a fork, two knives, or a pastry cutter, work butter into flour until it looks like cornmeal with some pea-size chunks in it.
+Using your fingers, a fork, two knives, or a pastry cutter, work the butter into flour until it looks like cornmeal with some pea-sized chunks in it.
 Stir in buttermilk to combine.
 You'll have a loose batter.